 - Receipt and review clinical trial reports (quarterly and final)

-The Clinical Trials Department in carrying out its mandate and activities uses the the underlisted tools.
-These are reviewed and updated periodically when necessary to ensure they continue to be in line with ICH Guidelines and international best practices.
+The Clinical Trials Department in carrying out its mandate and activities uses the underlisted tools.
+These are reviewed and updated periodically when necessary to ensure they continue to be in line with international best practices such as ICH Guidelines.
+The FDA has also adopted for use, the AVAREF forms, checklists and guidelines on Clinical Trials.

 - Four (4) guidelines;